camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-keycloak.md

 ---
 id: using-existing-keycloak
 title: "Using Existing Keycloak"
-description: "Using existing Keycloak in Camunda Platform 8 Self-Managed deployment"
+description: "Learn how to use an existing Keycloak instance in Camunda Platform 8 Self-Managed deployment."
 ---

-Camunda Platform 8 Self-Managed has two different types of applications, Camunda applications (e.g. Operate, Optimize, Tasklist, etc.) and Non-Camunda applications (e.g. Keycloak and Elasticsearch).
-For more details, review [architecture](../../../platform-architecture/overview.md) documentation to find the different types of the applications.
+Camunda Platform 8 Self-Managed has two different types of applications: Camunda applications (Operate, Optimize, Tasklist, etc.) and non-Camunda applications (such as Keycloak and Elasticsearch).
+For more details, review the [architecture](../../../platform-architecture/overview.md) documentation for more information on the different types of applications.

-This guide covers using an existing Keycloak instance, which is part of [Camunda Identity](../../../identity/what-is-identity.md).
-By default, [Helm chart deployment](../deploy.md) creates a new Keycloak instance, but it's possible to use existing Keycloak either inside the same Kubernetes cluster or outside it.
+This guide steps through using an existing Keycloak instance, which is part of [Camunda Identity](../../../identity/what-is-identity.md).
+By default, [Helm chart deployment](../deploy.md) creates a new Keycloak instance, but it's possible to use an existing Keycloak instance either inside the same Kubernetes cluster or outside of it.

 :::warning
-Since Identity uses a Keycloak's admin account, it could override the existing Keycloak configuration.
-Make sure to backup the Keycloak and test the deployment with a non-production environment first.
+Given Identity uses a Keycloak admin account, it could override the existing Keycloak configuration.
+Ensure you back up the Keycloak and test the deployment with a non-production environment first.
 :::

 ## Preparation

-The only prerequisite is creating a Kubernetes Secret with the existing Keycloak admin password.
-For the sake of completeness, here is an example of how to create that secret.
+Create a Kubernetes secret with the existing Keycloak admin password.
+See an example of how to create this secret below:

 ```sh
 kubectl create secret generic stage-keycloak \